-On March 7, 2008, a Company development joint venture acquired approximately 108 acres of land in Pottsgrove, Pennsylvania, for a shopping center development project.
+On March 7, 2008, a 60%-owned development joint venture of the Company acquired approximately 108 acres of land in Pottsgrove, Pennsylvania, for a shopping center development project.
 The \$28.5 million purchase price, including closing costs, was funded by the issuance of a non-interest-bearing purchase money mortgage of \$14.6 million, payable in January 2009.
 The balance of the purchase price was funded by the Company's capital contribution to the joint venture which, in turn, was funded from its secured revolving credit facility.
+The costs of development and construction of this project are expected to be funded in part by separate construction financing.